 What types of volunteer opportunities do you have?

-The majority of volunteer opportunities at Windrush Farm are helping in our therapeutic classes, as a sidewalker or horse handler.
-This may involve helping the client while riding, or assisting the client in the barn.
+The majority of volunteer opportunities at Windrush Farm involve helping our clients in their therapeutic classes, as a side walker or horse handler.
 We also have some grounds and office projects that need volunteers.
 In addition, during our summer programs, we look for volunteers who can commit for five days Monday-Friday in July or August.